uv-cpp/s3client/README.markdown

 * `s3-upload`: parallel upload
 * `s3-download`: parallel download

-The `s3-client` is a very low level interface which can log the raw XML/JSON requests and responses.
+The `s3-client` is a very low level interface which can log the all the XML/JSON requests and responses.

 The upload/download tools work best when reading/writing from SSDs or RAID &